mosu001/hccm/docs/Git and GitHub Guide.md

 The -m flag allows you to add a message explaining the changes that you have made since the last commit.
 Since all the changes are recorded, this needs only to be a couple of lines outlining the major changes.

+If you want to add a more detailed comment, you can skip the -m flag, which will take you into the built-in bash text editor.
+To then write the commit message, hit the INSERT key then type.
+To finish, hit ESCAPE, then type ```:wq``` and hit ENTER.
+The first line will appear in yellow and be the title of the commit, with subsequent lines appearing in white and representing additional details.

 Note: instead of adding files to the staging area, you can use ```git commit -a -m "commit message"``` to automatically stage every tracked file before committing, allowing you to skip the ```git add``` part.

 You can use --amend to undo a commit if you forgot to add a file or want to change the commit message.
 E.g.